eksldpffk/KL-Triggered-Local-Refinement-for-Multi-Agent-Trajectory-Prediction/README.md

-# KL-Triggered Local Refinement for Multi-Agent Trajectory Prediction
+# KL-Triggered Local Refinement for Multi-Agent Motion Forecasting

-A multi-agent trajectory prediction framework that uses KL divergence to detect risky interactions and refine only the agents that need correction.
+A selective-compute framework for dense driving scenes.
+The goal is to keep a fast probabilistic forecaster for most interactions and spend extra computation only on local agent pairs whose predictions strongly conflict with a safety-adjusted alternative.

-## Why this project?
+## Problem

-- Fast trajectory predictors are useful for real-time systems, but they may miss important local interactions between nearby agents.
+Multi-agent motion forecasting has a practical trade-off:
+- A lightweight forecaster is fast enough for real-time use, but it can produce locally inconsistent or unsafe interactions.
-- Running a heavy safety refinement step on the entire scene can reduce risk, but it also adds unnecessary computation when most agents are already behaving safely.
+- Refining the entire scene can improve safety, but it wastes computation when only one or two pairs are problematic.

-This project explores a simple idea: **refine only the interactions that actually need it.**
+- Distance alone is not enough to decide which close interactions require correction: the same geometric conflict can be more or less significant depending on predictive uncertainty.

+The project asks:
+> Can we identify only the interactions that truly need correction and refine them locally, instead of refining the whole scene?

 ## How it works